renecaceres/Analyser/doc/using_git.md

 In your private repository you are god.
 You can completely rewrite the history, but you shouldn't touch commits that have already been published and merged into the main repository.
-Otherwise you will suffer heavily next time you pull ;) or you cause others a lot of trouble when theiy want to pull from you.
+Otherwise you will suffer heavily next time you pull or you cause others a lot of trouble when they want to pull from you.

 Exemplary errors and fixes are: